-One of only two 19th century English coloured plate books mentioning the Gulf
+One of only two 19th century English coloured plate books mentioning the Gulf undermentioned subjects, lying principally between the Persian Gulf & the Black Sea [...].

-201. CLIVE, Robert.
-A Series of Lithographic Drawings from Sketches by Robert Clive, comprising the undermentioned subjects, lying principally between the Persian Gulf & the Black Sea [...].
+136. CLIVE, Robert.
+A Series of Lithographic Drawings from Sketches by Robert Clive, comprising the

 London, Dickinson & Co., [1852].
 Large folio.
 Modern half morocco over marbled covers, spine gilt around raised bands with gilt spine title.
 9 tinted lithographs on 8 plates (2 on 1 leaf) after Robert Clive.
-3 leaves (1 repeat) of letterpress printed on rectos only.
+3 leaves (1 repeat) of letterpress printed on rectos only. \in 18,000

 First edition of this rare lithographic plate book of Mesopotamian antiquities and views.
-The first instalment of a total of three, containing nine lithographs: I. Sculptures at Nimroud-Lions; 2.
+The first instalment of a total of three, containing nine lithographs: 1.
+Sculptures at Nimroud-Lions; 2.
 Moosul; 3.
 Hît; 4.
 Distant view of Mount Ararat; 5.
 Arab encampment near the Birs Nimroud (on one sheet); 6.
 Sheikh Adi; 7.
 Baghdad; 8.
 Roman ruin on the way to Palmyra; 9.
 Sculptures in the Mount at Nimroud.
 The Victoria and Albert Museum ascribes this work to the artist Robert Charles Clive (1827-1902).